dpfens/dpfens.github.io/experiment/_posts/2025-10-12-fair-division-goods-part-2.md

 2. **Theory guides practice**: Understanding *why* cut-and-choose guarantees envy-freeness helps us recognize when it applies to our problems.

-3. **Computation matters**: Last diminisher's O(n²) complexity isn't just theoretical.
-It makes the protocol impractical for large groups.
+3. **Computation matters**: Last diminisher's O(n²) complexity makes the protocol impractical for large groups.

 4. **Diverse preferences create opportunity**: When Alice and Bob have opposite preferences, cut-and-choose produces outcomes where both agents can exceed their minimum guarantees.